about

 "relation" by Chris Marquardt

-I teach courses on American Literature, from colonial and early national women's writings to comprehensive surveys up to the twenty-first century.
+I teach courses on literary theory and American Literature, from colonial and early national women's writings to comprehensive surveys inclusive of the twenty-first century.
 I also teach what I call "affective genres," genres of writing that are defined by a provocative and intimate relation to the reader, such as horror or the fantastic.

 Current Courses